skx/e-comments/README.md

 #### Customization

-There are two different ways that you can customize the client-side comments:
+There are three different ways that you can customize the client-side comments:

 * Via CSS.
 * Via options passed to the `discussion` function.
+* By appending `/reverse` to the URL, to show comments most-recent first.

 The comments which are retrieved from the comment-server are retrieved as a JSON-encoded array of hashes.
 From there the client-side code will wrap